| |

 10. Birds

-On the surface, Penetrator's Beyond Your World might initially seem a
+Like its predecessor, Penetrator's Beyond Your World might initially

-like an antithesis of common thrash metal antics.
-With occasional moments of
+that now sound almost like an antithesis of common thrash metal antics.
+With

-amusing cooing, laughs, and generally an off-kilter approach, the vocal
+occasional moments of amusing cooing, laughs, and generally an off-kilter

-delivery is easily the most striking aspect of this recording - at least it
+the most striking aspect of this recording - at least it certainly gives the

-certainly gives the band's style an original touch.
-For other than that, there
+band's style an original touch.
+For other than that, there is virtually nothing

 |